kkchau/Genome-Annotation-Table/README.md

 - [ ] Parse and standardize annotations --> Waiting on project 1
 - [ ] (?)Allow user to click row and go to raw annotation in separate page
 - [ ] (?)
 Process given FASTA file for alignments and annotations

+--> How to handle empty annotations?
+Should we put 'None', or blank, or something to count stats?